dcunited001/dcunited001.github.io/_posts/2016-07-16-facets-of-greatness-understanding-the-political-system.md

 One major problem our country deals with is variance in representation.
-When the country was founded, there was approximately one Representative per ~30,000 citizens and less, if it's considered in terms of households.
+When the country was founded, there was approximately one Representative per ~30,000 citizens.
+Actually less, if it's considered in terms of number of households.
 Today, that's one Representative per ~750,000 citizens!
 A major difference!
 The Senate is even worse.
 Again, this is one of those things our founders foresaw and understood would change as population grew.

 How can we fix this, so that individual citizens have more influence?
 It's tough!
 We can't add more Representatives, because it's sluggish